benlcollins/teachable/readme.md

 # Parsing Data from Teachable Webhooks

-For practical applications of this code, please see:
+For a practical example using Teachable + Apps Script, please see:

 [How to automatically issue your own Teachable Certificates with Google Sheets and Apps Script](https://www.benlcollins.com/apps-script/teachable-certificates/)